flame-engine/flame/packages/flame_bloc/README.md

 )
 ```

-To enable the features from `flame_bloc` into your game, you can make your game class inherit from
+To enable the features of `flame_bloc` in your game, you can make your game class inherit from
-`FlameBlocGame`, or if you already is using an enhanced `FlameGame` class (like fir example a
+`FlameBlocGame`, or if you are already using an enhanced `FlameGame` class (like for example a
 `Forge2DGame`), the `FlameBloc` mixin can be used instead.